|Nutrition Facts (per serving)|

 Scoop the mixture using a small cookie scoop and then roll each scoop into a ball between your hands.
 Place on a parchment-lined baking sheet and chill for 15 minutes in the freezer.

 While chilling, melt the vanilla candy melts in the microwave: Place in a microwave-safe bowl and heat in 1-minute increments, stirring in between each heating, until melted and smooth.
+(If the mixture is too thick for coating the balls, you can add a little vegetable or coconut oil to thin it out.)

 Place a frozen Oreo ball on the tines of a fork.
 Carefully dip each Oreo ball into the melted white chocolate candy.
 Roll around until coated and use the fork to pick up each ball.
 Carefully shake off the excess chocolate coating.